Best Places to Go Camping on Long Island with Kids

 Open year-round

-A camping trip at Battle Row is set amid 44 acres of dense woods and features 64 campsites ranging in length from 40-45 feet.
+A camping trip at Battle Row features 44 acres of dense woods and 64 campsites ranging in length from 40 to 45 feet.
 A comfort station is equipped with restrooms and private showers.
-The campground also offers swings, a recreational field, a softball field, and a rally field for club group camping, along with both tent and overflow campsites.
+The campground also offers swings, a recreational field, a softball field, and a rally field for club group camping, along with tent and overflow campsites.

 2. Nickerson Beach Park Campground – Lido Beach